 North American and European network infrastructure investor, Tiger Infrastructure Partners said the company had invested in Crosslake Fibre.
-Crosslake develops next generation networks based on optical technology.
+Crosslake develops next-generation networks based on optical technology.
 Crosslake aims to deploy fiber optic cables throughout North America.
-Recent project includes a new submarine fiber optic cable from Toronto, Canada to Buffalo, New York through Lake Ontario.
+A recent project includes a new submarine fiber optic cable from Toronto, Canada to Buffalo, New York through Lake Ontario.
 The project, announced in May 2017, will be the first submarine cable system across Lake Ontario to directly connect Toronto and the United States.

 Fiber optic deployments by Telus have been progressing in Canada.
-Fiber optic networks are required for mobile backhaul, high speed broadband services, datacenter and data communication.
+Fiber optic networks are required for mobile backhaul, high-speed broadband services, datacenter, and data communication.
 Investment in fiber optic networks is worth considering longterm business potentials.
-Unlike many other investments, investment in fiber optic networks require patience as the return of investment typically takes long and hence many investors are distracted from making investment.
-Thus the decision by Tiger Infrastructure Partners is highly commedable and laudable.
+Unlike many other investments, investment in fiber optic networks requires patience as the return of investment typically takes long and hence many investors are distracted from making the investment.
+Thus the decision by Tiger Infrastructure Partners is highly commendable and laudable.